williampiat3/ElecSolver/README.md

 > [!TIP]
-> Not all solvers support solving complex linear system, we therefore added utility function in the `utils.py`  that casts the `n` dimensional linear system into a `2n` dimensional linear system.
+> Not all solvers support solving complex linear system, we therefore added utility function `cast_complex_system_in_real_system` in the `utils.py`  that casts the `n` dimensional linear system into a `2n` dimensional real linear system.

 Exemple: